Iceland’s Amazing Landscapes: Touring the Land of Trolls and Tolkien

-Iceland’s Geography Inspires Fables and Folklore
+Geography, Fables and Icelandic Folklore

 Iceland is quite young in geological terms.
 While all of its rocks were formed within the past 25 million years, its ethereal landscape has never been allowed to settle.
 Volcanoes, glaciers and boulder-splintering frosts lend it the air of a giant, starkly stunning artwork with which its creator is never satisfied.

 The island is believed to have remained uninhabited until about 800 A.D.
 Since then, humans have built civilizations in this often harsh and unpredictable land, sharing the terrain with denizens of a recognizable but otherworldly realm.
 And today there is barely a rock formation or stream in the country that doesn’t feature in one fable or another.

 Chastised trolls are a common theme.
 Off the southern coast of the country, beyond the black pebble beach of the somber hamlet of Vik, towering rock pillars known as Reynisdrangar are said to have been tardy trolls who were dragging a three-masted ship to land when they were caught by the dawn light and then turned to stone.
 Do the Reynisdrangar trolls sound familiar?
 Tolkien recounts a similar tale in “The Hobbit.”